-- Review traffic control plans prior to going out to pick up litter. - Drive through assigned section and determine what safety concerns you will be facing. - No stopping, parking, or buffering in the travel lane. - Choose a safe place to let crew members out of the vehicles. - Passengers should get out of the vehicle on the side away from traffic. - Litter crew members should not walk on the paved shoulder. - Walk facing traffic whenever possible. - All litter crew members are required to wear an approved class 2 reflective safety vest.
+- Review traffic control plans prior to going out to pick up litter as published in the online version of the M 54-44. - Drive through assigned section and determine what safety concerns you will be facing. - No stopping, parking, or buffering in the travel lane. - Choose a safe place to let crew members out of the vehicles. - Passengers should get out of the vehicle on the side away from traffic. - Litter crew members should not walk on the paved shoulder. - Walk facing traffic whenever possible. - All litter crew members are required to wear an approved class 2 reflective safety vest.